Dodgers vs. Brewers Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Christian Yelich and others are available when the Los Angeles Dodgers host the Milwaukee Brewers at Dodger Stadium on Tuesday (at 10:10 PM ET).
+Player prop bet odds for Freddie Freeman, Christian Yelich and others are listed when the Los Angeles Dodgers host the Milwaukee Brewers at Dodger Stadium on Wednesday (first pitch at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!